Arkai-t/The-Cycle-Umap-Exporter/README.md

 1. Get the Umap file you want with [FModel](https://github.com/iAmAsval/FModel) in JSON format
 2. Export the whole game in a folder \(Or just the model that are in the map\)
 3. [Change the config file](config.json)
-4. Run the script in Blender
+4. Run the script in Blender with the [config file path in the script](Put link here)
 5. Tada !

 ---